Meet our customer hero

 “When the global pandemic hit, we (like many other universities) were in the middle of a major push to digitalize everything,” says Giuliano Pozza, CIO, Università Cattolica del Sacro.
 “Suddenly we needed to finish moving our core student system from on-premises to the cloud even faster.
 And in the middle of all that, we needed a way to handle a rush of students going online.
 That would help us benefit from an increase in international registrations, as long as we could keep downtime at a minimum.”

 The Università Cattolica del Sacro Cuore already had a long relationship with Software AG.
-It had previously moved its student information system, built 30 years prior on Adabas & Natural, from the mainframe to UNIX® and Linux—so making the last steps to Microsoft® Azure® Cloud with the help of Software AG’s Professional Services was a breeze.
+It had previously moved its student information system, built 30 years prior on Adabas & Natural, to UNIX® and Linux—so making the last steps to Microsoft® Azure® Cloud with the help of Software AG’s Professional Services was a breeze.
 Good planning by the university also meant its modernization project wasn’t disrupted by the pandemic.

 The new architecture allowed the university to scale up and down quickly according to load as students went online.
 Implementing a hot standby ensured the university was better prepared to recover unexpected outages and provide better business continuity than its competitors.
 Switching to Azure also made it possible to perform the same operations in half the time and not be limited by hardware capacity.